A classic Uzbekistan tour

 Where will we be staying?

 We’ll be staying in a mix of places – from four star hotels in Tashkent to stylish, boutique hotels in Bukhara, Khiva and Samarkand.
 You will always have en-suite bathrooms and, if you are a single traveller, your own room.
+We choose our hotels carefully and always prefer small, characterful hotels over big identikit chains.

 What size of group will it be?